Seafair: Critiques

 Although Seafair celebrations are varied and aimed at different audiences, the Blue Angels airshow draws criticism from some residents for its glorification of war, use of fossil fuel, and impact on the climate.
-In 2023, about half of the readers of the South Seattle Emerald, the local news website for the part of Seattle most impacted by the noise of the air show, responded to a survey indicating that they, "hated" Seafair.
+In 2023, about half of the respondents to a survey sent to readers of the South Seattle Emerald, a local, progressive-leaning news website for South Seattle, where the festival takes place, responded that they, "hated" Seafair.
 In 2025, a billboard reading "Say no to the Blue Angles," and that the airshow is "too loud," triggers "war trauma," and causes "pollution," was unveiled in the Seattle neighborhood of Rainer Beach by the group Airshow Climate Action.